yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 }
 ```

 Now the our raytracer scales logarithmically with the size of the scene.
-However, as we naively
+However, when we naively
 entered the land of computer science, we have temporarily lost our ability to utilize modern
 hardware, and have to do some thinking to recover it.